-The information in this prospectus is not complete and may be changed.
-The securities may not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+This preliminary prospectus supplement relates to an effective registration statement under the Securities Act of 1933, but is not complete and may be changed.
+This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell and are not soliciting offers to buy these securities in any jurisdiction where such offer or sale is not permitted.